smarie/python-valid8/docs/other_libs.md

 ## Domain-specific validators / validators for specific data types / validators without framework

-These packages provide validation functions, not validation frameworks.
+These packages provide base validation functions, not validation frameworks.
 Therefore you could wish to reuse some of these functions in combination with `valid8`.

  * [pandas-validation](http://pandas-validation.readthedocs.io/en/latest/): (2017) pandas dataframes
  * [pandas-validator](https://github.com/c-data/pandas-validator): (2017) pandas dataframes